 1.)
 Your Air Conditioner Is Blowing Warm Air

 It is also possible that your outdoor unit is not getting electricity.
 There could be an issue with your circuit breaker or fuse panel that is causing your outdoor unit to not be supplied electricity.
-If it’s not an electrical issue, a part on the machine may be malfunctioning or broken and requires a professionals help to fix it.
+If it’s not an electrical issue, apart from on the machine may be malfunctioning or broken and requires a professional's help to fix it.
 AC units can be tricky, and often times trying to fix it yourself can cause more harm than good.